-One of the promising directions to meet these requirements is to utilize the coupling between MSW and a surface acoustic waves (SAW) which allows acoustic control of spin wave parameters with superior energy efficiency (see ch.~8 of \cite{barman20212021}, ch.~10 of \cite{delsing20192019}, and \cite{Vlasov2022_magnetoac_review,Yang2021_review,Li2021mag-saw-review,bukharaev2018straintronics}) and selectivity to various acoustic modes~\cite{Yamamoto2022_SW-SAW_interaction_theor,babu2020interaction,Hwang2024couplMagAc}.
-Such a coupling is actively explored in picosecond magnetoacoustics~\cite{scherbakov2023ultrafast}.
-Thus, when short acoustic pulses are used, the MSW-SAW coupling becomes a source of nonlinearity that does not require large dynamic amplitudes and can be used for reservoir computing~\cite{yaremkevich2023chip}.
 The propagation of an acoustic pulse in a magnetic layer can lead to two distinct resonant effects.
 The first is the formation of a coupled magneto-elastic wave (MEW), also called a magnon-polaron.
-This effect has been demonstrated both in bulk systems~\cite{Bombeck2012acSW_in_GaMnAs,Hashimoto2018_coupl_in_garnet} and on surfaces~\cite{Casals2020magac_wave,Kuss2020non-repr_magac_wave,hioki2022coherent,Hwang2024couplMagAc}.
-The second is MSW excitation through a Cherenkov-like process.
-This effect was predicted in micromagnetic simulation for a general localized moving field pulse~\cite{yan2013spin}, and was only recently demonstrated in picosecond acoustics for a bulk magnet~\cite{Filatov2024Tobe}.
-In both effects, the energy transfer between a spin wave and lattice oscillations is realized through the same magnetoelastic coupling constants.
-A forementioned raises a fundamental question on distinction between these two interation regimes.
+This effect has been demonstrated both in bulk systems~\cite{Bombeck2012acSW_in_GaMnAs,Hashimoto2018_coupl_in_garnet} and at surfaces~\cite{Casals2020magac_wave,Kuss2020non-repr_magac_wave,hioki2022coherent,Hwang2024couplMagAc}.
+The second is spin wave excitation through a Cherenkov-like process.
+This effect was predicted in micromagnetic simulations for a general localized moving field pulse~\cite{yan2013spin}, and was only recently demonstrated in picosecond acoustics for a bulk magnet~\cite{Filatov2024Tobe}.
+In both effects, the energy transfer between spin wave and lattice oscillations is realized through the same magnetoelastic coupling.
+The aforementioned fact raises a fundamental question about the distinction between these two interation regimes.
 In addition to these two resonant regimes, a non‑resonant regime of forced magnetization oscillations can also occur when the acoustic and spin‑wave dispersions do not intersect.

-In this Letter, we use laser-induced acoustic wavepackets, to demonstrate experimentally a transition between Cherenkov-type spin wave emission and MEW formation when the spin wave dispersion of the ferromagnetic layer changes from backward volume to surface magnetostatic waves.
-Using a theoretical model, the transition between these resonant regimes is associated with a detuning between the acoustic and spin wave group velocities.
-In addition, a non-resonant regime of forced magnetization oscillations is identified.
-A T-shaped waveguide with a magnetization direction gradient is used to demonstrate the transition between various regimes during the acoustic wavepacket propagation.